FabianStudium/Blockchain-Excercises/README.md

 ---
 Follow the instructions on [https://docs.openzeppelin.com/contracts/4.x/erc20](https://docs.openzeppelin.com/contracts/4.x/erc20) and implement your ERC20 token with an initial supply that results in **1000** units being minted.

-Deploy the token in the Görli network and enter its address!
+Deploy the token in the Görli network!

 ---
 ### E4 Part 2
 ---
 Add your ERC20 token as asset to MetaMask and send 10.25 units to the Görli address **0x15433DA387451F9dE4565280C85506CB71aF9376**.

-Enter the hash / id of the transaction!

 ---
 ### E4 Part 3